 In your pre-professional year, you must register in the following courses which are required for admission to the BCom program:

 ENGLISH (6 ucw) – Choose two of any junior level (100-level) English course OR * 3 junior ENGL + one of: WRS 101, 102 or 104

 ECONOMICS 101 (3 ucw) – Introduction to Microeconomics

 ECONOMICS 102 (3 ucw) – Introduction to Macroeconomics

-MATHEMATICS 114 (3 ucw) – Elementary Calculus I
+MATHEMATICS 154 (3 ucw) – Calculus for Business and Economics I

 Students taking these courses at another post-secondary institution, should be taking university-transferable equivalent courses.
 If you are attending an institution in Alberta, consult the Alberta Transfer Guide.
 If you are completing your pre-professional year at an institution in another province or country, you should email the Undergraduate Program Office at firstname.lastname@example.org for information on course equivalents at your post-secondary institution.

 Applying for Admission